C.B. Owen & Co. Bottlers Cincinnati

-At first, C. B. Owen was located on 3rd street between Sycamore and Broadway.
+At first, C. B. Owen was located on 3rd Street between Sycamore and Broadway.
 By 1853, he had relocated to 54 Vine Street.
 Mineral water was a popular beverage as the Cincinnati directory that year also listed Henry Alwes (H. & J. Alwes Mineral Water bottle), Hartwell & Baker (Hartwell & Baker Bottlers bottle), H. Overdick & Co.
 (H. & D. Overdick blob soda), John Postell (Jno.
 Postell paneled tear drop soda), and William B. Tarr as mineral water manufacturers.
 Most of these bottles are represented in the Soda Water Gallery.

 1856 seemed to be their banner year as C. B. Owen was listed as Chauncey B. Owen & Co.
 (C.B.O. and W. H. Moore) mineral water manufacturers, 134 W. 2nd in capital letters in the Cincinnati directory.
 They also put out an iron pontiled, twelve-sided cobalt blue bottle embossed ‘C. B. OWEN’S ROOT BEER CINCINNATI.’